jorgeluis8ar/Revised-reproduction-package-for-Abebe-et-al-2021/README.md

 #### Solution
 For this third deliverable I will be editing or commenting the existing code.
 To access the commit click on the comit's name.
 All commits are summarized in the following lists:

+* **[main_end_line_results.do](https://github.com/jorgeluis8ar/Revised-reproduction-package-for-Abebe-et-al-2021/blob/main/Proposed%20Replication%20File/do/main_endline_results.do)**: This Do File calls programs from the [Utilities](https://github.com/jorgeluis8ar/Revised-reproduction-package-for-Abebe-et-al-2021/tree/main/Proposed%20Replication%20File/utilities) folder to make figures and tables using the end line results.
+This is the main script.

+    + **[Changed lines od code for loops to create tables 5 and 6 and ossome organization](https://github.com/jorgeluis8ar/Revised-reproduction-package-for-Abebe-et-al-2021/commit/d5c11dcb7b29ba319e42c9d09c46756ca05923f4)** (tag: d5c11dc): This commit gives better organization to the Do File and creates a loop to create Tables 5 and 6.
+This tables were scattered over the Do File.

-* **\_itt_oneendline.do**: This Do file creates the program that produces Table 3 of the paper.
+* **[\_itt_oneendline.do](https://github.com/jorgeluis8ar/Revised-reproduction-package-for-Abebe-et-al-2021/blob/main/Proposed%20Replication%20File/utilities/_itt_oneendline.do)**: This Do file creates the program that produces Table 3 of the paper.
 The proposed changes or comments to the files are the following:
     + **[Cool programming trick and Table 3 regression description](https://github.com/jorgeluis8ar/Revised-reproduction-package-for-Abebe-et-al-2021/commit/ce7b2d1546f0be8c1006b62b1fcb8fa08944bc8f)**  (tag: ce7b2d1) : This commit comments on a cool trick in stata in order to account for different cases extending from a command.
 Example: types of variables.
 Whether a variable is string or numeric, the program does two different things.
 In the code the authors use to run regressions whether the variables exists or not.

     + **[Final description of the Do File and scratching off unsed lines](https://github.com/jorgeluis8ar/Revised-reproduction-package-for-Abebe-et-al-2021/commit/deddd0e0e7c3b0dc6bd1a2ce24abf29283bc6d8e)** (tag: deddd0e): This commit comprises the final complete dscription of the function, scratching off unused lines in the code and changes in the Do File.

-* **\_itt_het.do**: This Di file creates the program that produces Tables 4,5,6 and A.26 of the paper and online annex.
+* **[\_itt_het.do](https://github.com/jorgeluis8ar/Revised-reproduction-package-for-Abebe-et-al-2021/blob/main/Proposed%20Replication%20File/utilities/_itt_het.do)**: This Di file creates the program that produces Tables 4,5,6 and A.26 of the paper and online annex.
 The proposed changes or comments to the files are the following:
     + **[Cool Stata programing trick, regression description and modifying the output of the program](https://github.com/jorgeluis8ar/Revised-reproduction-package-for-Abebe-et-al-2021/commit/d6b2a2e8158fab04975ec35186ddacc6c33c7357)** (tag: d6b2a2e):  This commit comments on a coll trick used in Stata.
 In detail, the authors use it to account for the non existence of a baseline variable.
 If it does exists, the program runs a diferent specification that if it does no exist.
 I also describe the regression specification and explain what is been used in each option.
 Finally I propose a small change of the program so it does not print every single step of the loop.
     + **[Final comments on the matrices filling, modifying the program ooutput](https://github.com/jorgeluis8ar/Revised-reproduction-package-for-Abebe-et-al-2021/commit/022d67398d62c3d46974c861532ff0fa189ca29a)** (tag: 022d673): This commit gives the finals comments on the matrices filing and modifies the program so not every step of the loops gets printed.
     + **[Q-values and finals commets in all the program](https://github.com/jorgeluis8ar/Revised-reproduction-package-for-Abebe-et-al-2021/commit/39a899a7236ea5c4388241921f426cc96647fd73)** (tag: 39a899a): This commit gives comments on what going on in the definition of the Q-values in a two step methodology.
 Finally, all the process of the program is outlined for further reproduction.